Real1tyy/Prisma-Calendar/docs-site/docs/features/hotkeys.md

 -   `Batch: Clone to Previous Week`: Clones each selected event to the same day of the previous week.
 -   `Batch: Move to Next Week`: Moves each selected event to the same day of the following week.
 -   `Batch: Move to Previous Week`: Moves each selected event to the same day of the previous week.
+-   `Batch: Move By`: Opens a dialog to move selected events by a custom number of days.
+Supports positive values (move forward) and negative values (move backward).
+For example, enter `7` to move events one week forward, or `-3` to move them 3 days back.